vladaionescu/leveros/README.md

 #### Can existing legacy services interact with Lever services?

 Absolutely!
 Just use the Lever client libraries to call into a Lever service from a legacy service.

-Also, you are free to use any existing client library you may have for your legacy service within the Lever service.
+Also, you are free to use any library *within* the Lever service, which allows you to call a legacy service from Lever.

 Contributing
 ------------